 - Un ballo in maschera went through several changes of scenario because of censorship – authorities first in Naples and later in Rome had an issue with the depiction of a monarch’s murder on stage.
 The action was therefore moved to 16th Century Stettin (present day Poland) with the king now merely a duke, but panic around the attempted assassination of Emperor Napoleon III in Paris, 1858 forced Verdi to relocate his opera again – this time far away to 17th Century North America, with his protagonist becoming the fictional ‘Governor of Boston’.

-- While the Boston version of the opera is still performed, it has been increasingly common throughout the 20th Century to revert to Verdi’s original, Swedish setting, as we are doing.
+- While the Boston version of the opera is still performed, it has been increasingly common throughout the 20th Century to revert to Verdi’s original, Swedish setting.

 - In the New York Metropolitan Opera’s 1955 production contralto Marian Anderson was cast as Ulrica, becoming the first African-American to appear on stage at the Met.